gem-pasteur/macsyfinder/doc/source/developer_guide/overview.rst

 the configuration file, or the command-line (`-d` parameter).
 See :ref:`model-definition-grammar-label` for more details on the XML grammar.

-An object :ref:`ModelDEfinitionParser <definition_parser>` is used to build a model object from its XML definition file.
+An object :ref:`ModelDefinitionParser <definition_parser>` is used to build a model object from its XML definition file.

 A model is named after the file tree name of its XML definition.
 A model has an attribute `inter_gene_max_space` which is an integer,